sgilda/maven-qstools-plugin/README.md

        -Dqstools.bom-check.ignoredDependencies=<groupId 1>:<artifactId 1>:jar:<version 1>,<groupId 2>:<artifactId 2>:jar:<version 2>

-By default, the project build will fail if some managed dependenciy is not resolvable.
+By default, the project build will fail if some managed dependency is not resolvable.
 You can overwrite this behavior by using `qstools.bom-check.failbuild` property.
 This will run on `REPORT ONLY` mode.

 Example: